USA Sole Bidder For 2031 Womens World Cup, UK Set To Host In 2035 - Infantino - UrduPoint

 Belgrade, (APP - UrduPoint / Pakistan Point News - 3rd Apr, 2025) The United States is the sole bidder for the 2031 Women's World Cup, and the United Kingdom is set to host the 2035 tournament, FIFA president Gianni Infantino announced on Thursday.

-"Today I can confirm that we have received one bid for 2031 and one valid bid for 2035," said Infantino on stage at the UEFA Congress in Belgrade.

-"2031 is from the USA and potentially some other CONCACAF members together, and '35 is from Europe, from the home nations."
+Speaking at the UEFA Congress in Belgrade, Infantino said the only bid for 2031 was "from the USA and potentially some other CONCACAF members together, and 2035 is from Europe, from the home nations."

 Infantino also said FIFA planned to increase the number of participating teams at the Women's World Cup from 32 teams to 48 in time for the 2031 tournament.